 I wouldn’t say that I have one style that I stick to since I enjoy challenging myself creatively.
 I began by being known for my Ganesha paintings.
 Soon after that I felt drawn towards depicting nature and the everyday creatures in our life, especially from coastal Karnataka where I grew up.
 But then again, nature has inspired so many artists and I wanted to set my art apart.
 My paintings of nature have a magical realism style and whether it is a frog, honeybee, bird or lizard, I love bringing a human aspect to these animals.
 For instance, I painted a frog sitting on a chair, with a shawl draped across its shoulders.
 These unusual elements add a touch of whim and playfulness to the subject of nature.
 I also use exaggerated details, play with proportions and size and use lush colour to capture the energy and romance of nature and its secret goings-on.

 How do you juggle work and making art?

 It is very challenging to juggle my job and making art.
 I plan my time so that I can manage both work and art and am very disciplined about it.
-I leave work everyday by 5:30-6 pm.
+I leave work every day at 5:30-6 pm.
 This is possible because my manager knows about my dedication to art.
 I typically paint after getting home from work and also wake up early some days to paint.
 I work on my art on weekends and on holidays too.
-I spend a minimum of thirty minutes to an hour everyday on painting.
-At my previous job, I even took a six month sabbatical to work on my art and that time led to a solo exhibition and a few group exhibitions of my work.
+I spend a minimum of thirty minutes to an hour every day on painting.
+At my previous job, I even took a six-month sabbatical to work on my art and that time led to a solo exhibition and a few group exhibitions of my work.